Microsoft word - lf surg. handbook-eng2nded1.doc

 given off at the base of the scrotum.

-Collateral arterial supply to the testis The artery to the vas and the cremasteric artery both supply collaterals to the testis.
+The artery to the vas and the cremasteric artery both supply collaterals to the testis.

 Therefore, in any cases where accidental damage is caused to the testicular artery, thetestis can be left in place.